-What are FAANG stocks and how do you buy and sell them?
+What are FAANG stocks and how do you trade on them?

 ‘FAANG stocks' is a collective name for Meta, Apple, Amazon, Netflix and Alphabet shares.
 Learn how you can trade on some of the most powerful tech companies in the world with our guide.

 FAANG is an acronym for Facebook (now Meta), Amazon, Apple, Netflix, and Alphabet (formerly Google).
 So, FAANG stocks refers to the publicly traded shares of these five prominent and influential Silicon Valley technology companies.